some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The full SOME/IP Header shall be used for transporting CAN/FlexRay.
+The full SOME/IP Header shall be used for transporting/tunneling CAN/FlexRay.

 .. feat_req:: 🎯
     :id: feat_req_someip_504